jet/dotnet-templates/README.md

 module Events =

     type Joined = { tenant: TenantId; authorizedBy: UserId }
 ```

 <a name="do-id-module"></a>
 ### ✅ DO Have a helper `module` per id type

-Per [strongly-typed id `type`](#do-id-type), having an associated `module` with the same name alongside works well.
+Having an associated `module` (with the same name) per [strongly-typed id `type`](#do-id-type) works well.
-This enables one to quickly identify and/or navigate the various ways in which such ids are generated/parsed and/or validated.
+This enables one to quickly identify and/or navigate the various ways in which sua given id can be generated/parsed and/or validated.

 ```fsharp
 namespace Domain